Aymane-Aeris-El-Asslouj/Fourier_clock_retracer/README.md

 ## Code logic
 + GUI
-    + Crisnian's GUI was built using a modified version of PyGUI, a library I made to make layer/object-based GUIs with PyGame
+    + The GUI was built using a modified version of PyGUI, a library I made to make layer/object-based GUIs with PyGame
     + https://github.com/Aymane-Aeris-El-Asslouj/PyGUI
     + Crisnian_layer is the only layer and it contains all the user interface elements along with the software's objects
     + It also displays the manual drawings and animations